 Consider these tips for building metric NRQL queries in New Relic.

-Since cumulative sums are converted to gauges, here are some ways to query your data:
+gauge type, here are some ways to query your data:

 When New Relic converts cumulative sums to gauges, you can query them using either the